vitalab/vitalab.github.io/article/_posts/2021-09-02-sindyautoencoder.md

 ## SINDy Autoencoders

 SINDy works best with low dimensional data.
-To work with high dimensional data, such as videos, authors present, SINDy Autoencoders, a new method that combines SINDy and autoencoders.
+To work with high dimensional data, such as videos, authors present SINDy Autoencoders, a new method that combines SINDy and autoencoders.
 Their method leverages the representative learning of autoencoders to discover the coordinate system and SINDy to find the sparse dynamical model in the autoencoder's latent space.